-What is Performance Marketing?
+What Is Performance Marketing?

-Advantages of Performance Marketing
+Benefits of Performance Marketing

-Reasons for investing in Performance Marketing
+Reasons to Invest in Performance Marketing

 Are you still unsure?
 If so, here are 5 reasons to invest in performance marketing right now.
 The following information comes from a study carried out by Cake Marketing.

 - Marketing and digital advertising are the fastest growing segments.

 - Every $1.00 invested yields $11.00 in return.

 - It’s recommended that 93% of businesses either hire a performance marketing agency or implement performance optimization strategies intermittently within their own marketing departments.

 - When converting visitors to leads with pay per action (PPA), new income opportunities can be attained with mobile strategies.

 - Thanks to technological advances in artificial intelligence, performance marketing will likely see increased efficiency.
 AI will help us better understand how to both increase ROI and to optimize campaigns in real time.